Financial-Times/origami/README.md

 * `zindex`: String.
 Value of the CSS z-index property of the overlay. _Default set via CSS_: '10'
 * `preventclosing`: Boolean.
 Prevents closure of overlay via standard x button or escape key.
 For use when you are directing the user to somewhere else.
 Only valid with modal set to true.
 * `customclose`: Boolean.
 If you do not use the header, but want to provide a close button in your html / src (with a class of `o-overlay__close`), setting customclose to true will attach o-overlay's close handler function to that button.
+* `parentNode`: String.
+Should be a query selector for a DOM element.
+If set, the overlay will be appended as a child of this rather than the body or target
+* `nested`: Boolean.
+If set, the resize listeners will not be set up.
+This boolean should be used in conjunction with the `parentNode` setting to allow an overlay to be positioned within a dom element rather than overlaid on top of everything.

 The only option that must be set is either `src` or `html`.
 The `html` option can't be set as a `data-` attribute, and if you set both, the `html` one will override `src`.